Asia stocks advance, tech giants rally after Fed report

 The China Securities and Regulatory Commission’s meeting with top investment bankers on Wednesday night “appears to have calmed the most frazzled of nerves,” said Venkateswaran Lavanya of Mizuho Bank.

 “But this does not put wider Chinese regulatory risks to bed.
-For one, claims of targeted clampdown on the $100bn private tuition industry does not address, certainly not denounce, ongoing regulatory tightening in tech and property,” she said.
+For one, claims of a targeted clampdown on the $100 billion private tuition industry does not address, certainly not denounce, ongoing regulatory tightening in tech and property,” she said.

 Meanwhile, the Fed said Wednesday that “the economy has made progress” toward its goals of low unemployment and stable inflation.